mamantoha/http-client-digest_auth/README.md

 [![License](https://img.shields.io/github/license/mamantoha/http-client-digest_auth.svg)](https://github.com/mamantoha/http-client-digest_auth/blob/master/LICENSE)

 An implementation of RFC 2617 - Digest Access Authentication.
-At this time This shard does not drop in to `HTTP::Client` and can be used for with other HTTP clients.
+At this time this library does not drop in to `HTTP::Client` and can be used for with other HTTP clients.

+[crest](https://github.com/mamantoha/crest) uses this shard to provide _Digest Access Authentication_ support out of the box.

 In order to use `http-client-digest_auth` you'll need to perform some request wrangling on your own.
 See the class documentation at `HTTP::Client::DigestAuth`